 Perhaps someone has had a negative result on their IgG herpes antibody test.
 Because we know that the IgG misses some infections (8% of HSV 2 infections and 30% of HSV 1 infections), they want the best test available to be sure about their negative status.

 Online appointments are 20 minutes long.
 The telemedicine provider we use, eVisit, will ask for a credit card number when you make the appointment.
-The cost of obtaining the western blot from me is as follows: the test itself, with the credit card charge of 3% is $262, the consultation for a 20-minute visit is $85, and the use of the Evisit platform, spread among users for a month, is $3.
-The total charged for a visit including western blot will be $350.
+The cost of obtaining the western blot from me is $325.
+This charge includes the cost of the consult with me and the test itself.
 I will charge your credit card the appropriate amount at the end of our discussion.
 You will not be charged until we talk.
 The other expenses you will incur to get this test is a fee for having your blood drawn and whatever shipping costs to UW from your location.
 The UW will not bill insurance for those not living in the state of Washington and I do not bill insurance for my services.
 You will also not be able to bill your insurance for the western blot and we will not provide a receipt for the western blot as we are not doing this test; UW is.
 Remember that you can also work with the University of Washington and your own health care provider to obtain this test.
 You don’t have to do this with me.
 If you have insurance that would cover an office visit with your provider to get this test done, that may be financially better for you to do.
 I have no mechanism for billing your insurance company and the University of Washington will not bill out of state insurers either.